skypjack/entt/docs/md/meta.md

 ## Unregister types

-A type registered with the reflection system can also be unregistered.
+A type registered with the reflection system can also be _unregistered_.
 This means unregistering all its data members, member functions, conversion functions and so on.
 However, base classes aren't unregistered as well, since they don't necessarily depend on it.<br/>